Ghosts of 1950 return to haunt Brazil

 The same may go for technical director Carlos Alberto Parreira, who led Brazil to their fourth world title in 1994.

-It remains to be seen whether the players will be stigmatized in the same way as their hapless predecessors from 1950.
+It remains to be seen whether the players will be stigmatised in the same way as their hapless predecessors from 1950.

 Moacir Barbosa, the goalkeeper in the 1950 team, said shortly before his death in 2000 that he had never been forgiven for the fateful day in 1950.